syntaxSangoma/order-summary-component-vanilla-06/README.md

 ## Acknowledgments

-- Google Fonts for the `Outfit` font family used in this project.
+- Google Fonts for the `Red Hat Display` font family used in this project.